symmetryinvestments/concurrency/README.md

 - `iotaStream`.
 Emits the values that span the given starting and stopping values.
 - `arrayStream`.
 Emits every value from the array.
 - `intervalStream`.
 Emits every interval.
+- `doneStream`.
+Upon start immediately emits cancellation.
+- `errorStream`.
+Upon start immediately emits an error.

 With the following operations:

 - `take`.
 Emits at most the first n values.
+- `transform`.
+Applies a tranformation function to each value.
+- `scan`.
+Applies an accumulator function with seed to each value.
+- `sample`.
+Forwards the latest value of the base Stream every time the trigger Stream emits a value.
+If the base stream hasn't produced a (new) value the trigger is ignored.
+- `via`.
+Starts the Stream on the context of another Sender.

 Most of the time you will need to write your own Stream however.
 The following helpers can speed that up:

 - `loopStream`.
 Takes a struct with a `loop` function and calls that with an `emit` and `stopToken` while ensuring the struct is alive during that.
 - `startStopStream`.
 Takes a struct with a `start` and `stop` function, calling `start` with an `emit` and `stopToken`, and `stop` when the stream is to end.
 The struct will be kept alive until after `stop` is called.
+- `fromStreamOp`.
+Constructs a full Stream given only a templated OperationalState.
+Allows passing in custom values into the OperationalState's constructor.
+Since Streams build on Senders they require a bit of boilerplate to setup, this helper eliminates that.

 ## Nursery